Our congregation is friendly and welcoming. We have a heart for the underserved and forgotten in our community

-Our worship services are known for excellent and uplifting music with top-notch musicians.
+Our worship services are known for excellent and uplifting music.

 United Methodists share a historic connection to other Methodist and Wesleyan bodies.
 United Methodist leaders often speak of the denomination as “the connection.”
 This concept has been central to Methodism from its beginning.

 The “First Church” in the Village of Sarasota, Florida, was organized as the Methodist Episcopal Church South in October 1891.
 Today First United Methodist Church is the only Sarasota organization still in existence since 1891.
 First United Methodist Church parallels the history of the City of Sarasota.

 The first services were held in a little school building on Main Street with Rev. E. F. Gates, a circuit rider on horseback, serving as the first pastor.
 The Reverend Will Tresca was sent to formally organize the church, gathering 12 members in a Main Street storeroom for the signing of the Church Charter.
 Property on the southeast corner of Pineapple Avenue and Main Street at Five Points was purchased for the price of $40.
 The first church building was erected at Five Points in “the heart of the city” in 1893.